joshbuchea/chrome-ext-swifttab/README.md

 ## To Do

+- [ ] Config new default icon for bookmarks without favicons
 - [ ] Re-architect
   - [ ] Remove build step?
     - I learned that babel standalone won't work inside a chrome extension (new tab)